psprao95/Contact-Manager/README.md

 ## Contact-Manager
 A Java based GUI application that manages a list of contacts by interacting with an SQL database.
-Contact details may include name, addresses(multiple), phone numbers(multiple) and birthday.
+Contact details may include name, multiple addresses, multiple phone numbers and birthday.
 User operations include:

 1. Searching for a contact based on any field
 2. Adding a new contact